Research and Development: Expected Rate of Return and Cost of Funds

 How much should a firm spend on R&D?
 It all depends on the type of business.
 If the firm is in a monopolistically competitive market, then it will probably have to spend some money for R&D, not only to develop new products but also to develop more cost-effective ways of producing the product.
 Likewise for a firm in an oligopoly.
 Although firms in an oligopoly have less competition, they still can increase profits by developing new products and lowering their cost of production.
 Firms in competitive markets on the other hand, invest little in R&D, since they are selling a commodity product, which is often a natural resource product, such as agricultural products or mineral resources.
 A monopoly will also spend less on R&D, since it is not under any competitive pressures, although most monopolies must do some R&D, since evolving technology eventually erodes their market power.
 When the amount of R&D investment by firms in different economic market models is plotted against the industry concentration ratio, the graph has an inverted-U shape, sometimes called the Inverted-U Theory of R&D Expenditures.

-Like many other activities in economics, a firm should do something as long as the marginal benefit exceeds the marginal cost, which maximizes profits.
+Like many other activities in economics, a firm should do something while the marginal benefit exceeds the marginal cost, which maximizes profits.
 Of course, this is a reasonable economic principle, simple in concept, but difficult to do in actuality, since the benefits of an R&D project are hard to ascertain before the results are obtained, especially in the development of a new product.
 Because many problems can arise in R&D, it is also difficult to project costs.
-Hence, whether marginal benefit exceeds marginal cost will depend on the opinion of the entrepreneur or the executives of the firm.
+Hence, whether marginal benefit exceeds marginal cost depends on the opinion of the entrepreneur or the executives of the firm.

 Cost Of Funds

-Businesses that engage in R&D must find a source of funds for financing.
-There are several possibilities.
+Businesses that fund R&D must find sources of financing.
 For entrepreneurs or startup firms, there is personal financing, where the entrepreneurs can tap their own personal sources of funds, such as personal savings or other investments or even credit cards.
 Some startup firms with large capital requirements can also obtain venture capital, which is money supplied by wealthy individuals or venture capital funds in return for an equity stake in the company.

 Larger firms can use retained earnings, which is the accumulated profit of a firm not distributed as dividends.
 Large, creditworthy firms can also issue bonds, which are debt securities, using the services of an investment bank to manage the offering and to sell it to investors.
 Businesses organized as corporations can also issue stock, where the firm acquires money from investors in return for giving an equity stake to the stock buyers.
 The advantage of bonds over stocks is that the bondholders have no equity stake in the company, and therefore, do not share in the profits.
 Moreover, bond interest is tax-deductible.
 However, the interest on bond payments must be paid when they are due, even if the corporation is financially stressed.
 The advantage of stocks is that they do not pay dividends if the money can be better put to use to grow the company.
 The company has the option of discontinuing the payment of dividends, if the company suffers from financial hardship.
 However, dividends are not tax-deductible to the corporation.
 Indeed, both the corporation and the stockholders that receive the dividends must pay taxes on them.